aseprite/api/api/tag.md

 ## Tag.frames

-Returns the number of frames that this tag contain.
+Returns the number of frames that this tag contains.
 Equal to:

 ```lua
 local frames = tag.toFrame.frameNumber - tag.fromFrame.frameNumber + 1